 Chapter 23 - On the Oche

-Irena must have pushed hard with Pepe from Bar Bilbainos because the next morning shortly after we had cleared away the breakfast things four gentlemen arrived at the Fontainebleau and approached me in the bar.
+Irena must have pushed hard with Pepe from Bar Bilbainos because the next morning, shortly after we had cleared away the breakfast things, four gentlemen arrived at the Fontainebleau and approached me in the bar.
 “Soy Miguel.
 Estamos aquí para practicar dardos,” announced the veteran on crutches.
 His lack of teeth made him hard to understand but the rest of him was lean and wiry.

 “Buenos dias,” I said holding up the palm of my hand to signify wait.
 “Momento.”

-“Can you spare a minute,” I said to El Rubio who came out of the kitchen drying his hands.
+“Can you spare a minute,” I said to El Rubio, who came out of the kitchen drying his hands.
 I went around to the front of the bar and shook hands with each introducing myself.

 “Soy Robin,” I repeated.
 I was stretching my Spanish now, but this was just what I wanted, learning by doing.